aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/travel/song-of-the-open-road-by-walt-whitman-1856.html.md

 <hr />

 "Song for the Open Road" by Walt Whitman was first published in <em>Leaves of Grass</em> in 1856.
 This Hebrew translation of "Song for the Open Road" can be found in <em>Alei Esev</em> (1952) p.203-216, Shimon Halkin's Hebrew translation of <em>Leaves of Grass</em>.
 Halkin leaves the French "Allons!" (let's go!) untranslated in the Hebrew.
-I have replaced Allons with the Judeo-Arabic, <span class="hebrew">יַאלְלָה</span> (yalla, Arabic: يلا), and in the last stanza <span class="hebrew">קָמַרַדּוֹ</span> with <span class="hebrew">חָבֵר</span>.
-In part 10, I have replaced Halkin's choice of word for priests (<span class="hebrew">כֹּהֲנִים</span>) with <span class="hebrew">כְּמָרִים</span>, as Whitman here is referring to non-Jewish priests. --Aharon Varady
+I have replaced 'Allons' with the Judeo-Arabic, <span class="hebrew">יַאלְלָה</span> (yalla, Arabic: يلا), and in the last stanza <span class="hebrew">קָמַרַדּוֹ</span> (Camerado) with <span class="hebrew">חָבֵר</span>.
+In part 10, I have replaced Halkin's choice of word for priests (<span class="hebrew">כֹּהֲנִים</span>) with <span class="hebrew">כְּמָרִים</span>, as Whitman here is referring to non-Jewish priests.
+Besides this I have made no other changes save some line breaks so that the English and Hebrew lines may better correspond with one another in large displays.
+These lines in the English may easily be identified as beginning with a lowercase letter, continuing the line for that immediately preceding it. --Aharon Varady

 <h3>Source(s)</h3>